Home » Days » International » Countdown to International Day Of Education? (2027)

 International Day of Education: Celebrating the Right to Learn

-The International Day of Education is observed annually on January 24th and is a global recognition of the importance of education in fostering peace and development.
+The International Day of Education is observed annually on January 24th and is recognized worldwide as a day that draws attention to the role of education in building peace and supporting development.
 This day serves as a reminder of the vital role education plays in the lives of individuals and societies alike, striving for inclusive and equitable quality education for all.

 History and Significance

-Established through the United Nations General Assembly resolution in December 2018, this observance highlights the centrality of education in achieving the Sustainable Development Goals, particularly Goal 4, which aims to ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.
+Established through a United Nations General Assembly resolution in December 2018, this observance emphasizes the place of education in achieving the Sustainable Development Goals, particularly Goal 4, which aims to ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.

 The formal recognition of this day is rooted in a long history of advocating for education as a fundamental human right.
 For instance, the Universal Declaration of Human Rights, adopted in 1948, states in Article 26 that “everyone has the right to education.”
-This foundation set the stage for global efforts to achieve universal access to quality education over the decades.
+This foundation supported global efforts over the decades to expand access to quality education.

 Why Education Matters

-The significance of education extends beyond individual empowerment.
-It plays a critical role in:
+The importance of education extends beyond individual empowerment.
+It plays a central role in:

 • Promoting gender equality: Education empowers women and girls, allowing them to participate effectively in society.